Exploring The Abandoned Pennsylvania Turnpike

 Inside the General’s quarters at the abandoned Sideling Hill POW Camp.

-The Abandoned South Penn Railroad Aqueduct in Fulton County was built at the same time the Sideling Hill Tunnel was first being bored as a proposed railroad tunnel, in the 1880s.
+The Abandoned South Penn Railroad Aqueduct in Fulton County was built close to and at the same time Sideling Hill Tunnel was first being bored as a proposed railroad tunnel, in the 1880s.

 The intricately-crafted South Pennsylvania Railroad Aqueduct in the Buchanan State Forest.